scpei/REA/README.md

 # REA

-REA is a plug-and-play strategy to mitigate the effect of noise in the given labeled entity pairs for alignment problem.
-Our code is implemented based on Align-GCN[1], is also can be developed for other alignment algorithms.
+REA is a plug-and-play strategy to mitigate the effect of noise in the given labeled entity pairs for entity alignment problem.
+Our code is implemented based on Align-GCN[1], the idea also can be easily developed for other alignment algorithms.

 Usage coming soon....